 The second time I was diagnosed, with uterine cancer, was nine years after the first time.
 I was living in Los Angeles, a year out of grad school.
 And it did feel like a pivotal moment in my career.
 I’d won a screenwriting prize and been hired to do my first rewrite.
 But — I was still working full time, so was swimming in the long hours and stress of trying to do both well.
 I was doing things I knew, given my history, could be detrimental to my health, but I didn’t think about it, I thought if I can just get through this I would come out on the other side and everything would be worth it.

 Los Angeles was a very different place to be diagnosed — and, looking back, I see how much I was again swayed by my environment.
 Inclusive of a fairly major surgery and recovery time, I missed only two weeks at my day job.
 Though people said I should take the time I needed, I couldn’t let go of my reluctance to inconvenience people, and I feared falling behind.
 Despite everyone’s admonitions to take care of myself, I believed that whenever I did return, everything I missed would have piled up, and I felt responsible for that.
-And, on the screenwriting front, I made sure to turn in my rewrite draft before telling the producer I was working.
+And, on the screenwriting front, I made sure to turn in my rewrite draft before telling the producer I was working with about my upcoming surgery.
 It was awkward timing, as they were about to fire me anyway– and did.
-Looking back, I’ve concluded that was “lucky” I got fired (or not re-hired) when I did, since if I hadn’t, I might have kept trying to please in a situation where it was not destined for any writer to please (as evidenced by the two writers who followed me on the project).
-So it wouldn’t have been “worth it.”
+Looking back, I’ve concluded that was “lucky” I got fired (or not re-hired) when I did, since if I hadn’t, I might have spent my recovery time continuing to try to fix something that no writer would have the power to fix (as evidenced by the two writers who followed me on the project and the fact the company did not make an original feature film until a decade later).
+So with hindsight I can feel secure it wouldn’t have been “worth it.”

 But is there a scenario that would have made it worth it?
-If I’d gotten the screenplay I loved made?
+What if I’d gotten the screenplay I loved made?
 If it had become something that other people loved as well?
 What would have been a fair price to trade?

-I’m going to stop writing, because I have more questions and thoughts and feelings than I can address without thousands more words, and there’s all kinds of dangerous speculation to wander into.
-But I will close with the observation that we, as a society, engage a lot of conflicting views about illness, and that I as an individual, do as well.
+I’m going to stop writing, because I have more thoughts and feelings than I can address in a blog post of reasonable length, and there’s too much dangerous speculation I could wander into.
+I will close with the observation that we, as a society, engage a lot of conflicting views about illness, and that I as an individual, do as well.